Esports Business Management With HKPropel Access

 All ancillaries are free to adopting instructors through HKPropel.

 Instructor guide.
-Includes a sample syllabus, chapter summaries, chapter objectives, solutions to end-of-chapter discussion questions, and suggested classroom activities.
+Includes a sample syllabus, chapter objectives, chapter outlines, solutions to end-of-chapter discussion questions, and suggested classroom activities.

 Test package.
 Contains a bank of 20 questions per chapter.

 Presentation package.
 Includes PowerPoint slides of text, artwork, and tables from the book that can be used for class discussion and presentation.
 The slides in the presentation package can be used directly within PowerPoint or printed for distribution to students.
 Instructors can easily add, modify, and rearrange the order of the slides.

 Instructors also receive access to all student materials in HKPropel.